Performed under local anaesthetic

 It involves the removal of the ingrown portion of the toenail, together with the corresponding portion of nail root, and the application of a chemical to prevent that portion of the toenail from regrowing.

-We perform ingrown toenail surgery in the Foot Health Clinic consultation rooms under sterile conditions.
+Our podiatrists in Brisbane Northside perform ingrown toenail surgery in the consultation rooms under sterile conditions.
 The procedure takes approximately one hour.

 Is ingrown toenail surgery painful?